Blisse/BC3Launcher/README.markdown

 Perhaps in the future, I will attempt to re-attempt the comparisons.

-<h3> Final </h3>
+<h3> History </h3>

-The Final folder contains a couple scripts I made to run and parse BC3's Reports.
+The History folder contains all my scripting attempts to copy BC3's features.
 They can be run in single or batch format.
-I thought this was enough, but it turned out to be too difficult to set up and run.
+I thought this was enough, but it's a tad too difficult to run.

-<h3> Trial </h3>

-The Trial folder contains my attempt to copy BC3's features, then my attempt to copy BC3's reports into my program, and some other tests.
-Not really that useful.

-I decided to use wxPython, an extension of wxWindows, to create a proper user interface.
+So I decided to use wxPython, an extension of wxWindows, to create a proper user interface.

 <h3> proto </h3>

 proto.pyw is my launcher program for BC3.
-I should add a check for the installation of Beyond Compare 3, namely the BCompare.exe file.
-It requires Python 2.7 to run properly.
-It is my finished product, which is nice to look at, but I could make some improvements.
+It requires Python 2.7 to run properly, as long as wxPython.
+It is my finished product, which is nice to look at, but I could make some improvements, especially on my remove duplicates algorithm.

-Open the program, make sure two files are loaded and run Beyond Compare 3.

 The main reason I made this program was the extra two text boxes at the bottom, which can find any duplicate lines in the two text boxes and remove them.
 It is a specific requirement for some of the reports that